hpc/pavilion2/docs/tests/variables.rst

 plugin writers are encouraged to follow the following conventions for variable naming, however:

--  test\_\* - Variables that are specific to a currently running test.
+-  ``test_*`` - Variables that are specific to a currently running test.
--  alloc\_\* - Variables specific to the current allocation.
+-  ``alloc_*`` - Variables specific to the current allocation.

-Note that the current allocation resources and what the test wants may differ, as the scheduler is allowed to request more resources than specifically asked for by the test.
+Note that the resources provided by the current allocation and the resources specified by the test may differ, as the scheduler is allowed to request more resources than specifically asked for by the test.
 Scheduler plugin writers are encouraged to provide helper variables to simplify the launching of tests within an arbitrary allocation.

 .. _tests.variables.types: